Kent, Connecticut

 Kent is a town in Litchfield County, Connecticut, United States.
 Located alongside the border with New York, the town's population was 3,019 according to the 2020 census.
+The town is part of the Northwest Hills Planning Region.
 Kent is home to three boarding schools: Kent School, the Marvelwood School, and South Kent School.
 The Schaghticoke Indian Reservation is also located within town borders.
-The town is also home to former U.S. Secretary of State Henry Kissinger.
+The town was also home to former U.S. Secretary of State Henry Kissinger and Family Guy creator Seth MacFarlane.

 History

 The town of Kent was sectioned in 1737 and settled about 1739.
-The town was named after County Kent in England.
+The town was named after the county Kent in England.

 Geography

 Kent is in western Litchfield County and is bordered to the west by Dutchess County, New York.
 It is 26 mi north of Danbury and 50 mi west of Hartford.
-The town's central village is found at 41°43′29″N 73°28′39″W. According to the United States Census Bureau, the town has a total area of 128.5 km2, of which 125.7 km2 are land and 2.7 km2, or 2.14%, are water.
+The town's central village is found at 41°43′29″N 73°28′39″W. According to the United States Census Bureau, the town has a total area of 128.5 km2, of which 125.7 km2 are land and 2.7 km2, or 2.14%, is water.
 Bull's Bridge, one of two covered bridges open to vehicles in Connecticut, is located in the town.
 The town is bisected by the Housatonic River.
 The western half contains Macedonia Brook State Park, the Schaghticoke Indian Reservation, and a section of the Appalachian Trail.